 To date, the death penalty no longer exists in 19 of the 50 U.S. States and the District of Columbia, better known as the nation’s capital city Washington D.C.
 The most recent death penalty abolition took place in Delaware in 2016.
 [See chapter “Abolitions and de facto moratoriums”].

-In 2015, there were 28 executions carried out in only 6 States, compared to 35 executions in 2014, carried out in 7 States.
+In 2016, there were 20 executions carried out in only 5 States, compare to 28 executions in 2015, carried out in 6 States.

 Problems with executions in Arizona, Ohio and Oklahoma, states’ inability to obtain lethal injection drugs, exonerations of people who were wrongly convicted, the availability of prison terms of life without parole and the cost of capital trials and the appeals process, are main factors in the persistent decline of executions and death sentences.

-The 28 executions in 2015 represent the lowest number in 25 years (since 1991).
-Also the fact that only 6 States have carried out executions is a record, equalling the lowest number since 1988.
+The 20 executions in 2016 represent the lowest number since 1991.
+Also the fact that only 5 States have carried out executions is a record, it is the lowest number since 1988.

-Since 1976, three States have executed only “volunteers”, i.e. death row inmates who voluntarily asked to hasten the execution process: Pennsylvania executed 3 people, Oregon 2, and Connecticut 1.
-As a whole, since 1976, 144 inmates have been executed as “volunteers”, 10% of all executed.
+Since 1976, three States have executed only “volunteers”, i.e. death row inmates who voluntarily asked to hasten the execution process: Pennsylvania, Oregon and Connecticut.
+As a whole, since 1976, 143 inmates have been executed as “volunteers”, 10% of all executed.

 All executions in 2016 were carried out by lethal injection.
 And all have involved men.
 The average age of those executed in 2015 is 48,7 years.
 The average time between sentencing and execution of those put to death in 2015 was 18.5 years.
 At the extremes of this average there is a Texas detainee who was executed after 7 years (he was not a "volunteer") and one from Georgia, killed after 36 years on death row.

 Besides the executions, death sentences are also constantly decreasing.
 That is for the minor propensity of juries to hand down the maximum penalty and for always more widespread tendency of prosecutors to “content” themselves with minor sentences in exchange for shorter and more secure trials.

-According to the Death Penalty Information Center, there were 49 new death sentences in 2015 (24 less than in 2014), equalling the lowest number since the death penalty was reinstated in 1976.
-The highest number was in 1996, when 315 death sentences were handed out.
-This is the fifth year in a row that new sentences remain below 100.
+According to the Death Penalty Information Center, there were 30 new death sentences in 2016 (19 less than in 2015), the lowest number since the death penalty was reinstated in 1976.
+The maximum was in 1996, with 315 capital sentences.

 The number of people on death row continued to decline.
-According to figures from NAACP-LDF “Death Row USA”, as of 1 January 2016, there were 2,943 inmates on death rows across the country, a decrease of 76 compared to 1 January 2015.
-This is the first time since Spring of 1995 that the number of inmates decreases under 3,000.
+According to figures from NAACP-LDF “Death Row USA”, as of 31 October 2016, there were 2,902 inmates on death rows across the country, a decrease of 41 compared to 1 January 2016.
+This is the second time since Spring of 1995 that the number of inmates decreases under 3,000.
 The first time was 2015.
 At the time the death row population was growing after the Furman v.
 Georgia sentence of 1972 that had struck down the death penalty, and the Gregg v.
 Georgia sentence of 1976 that had brought it back.